 Supervisors: Brent Amato, Chicagoland and National Barnabas Coordinator; Directors of Attorney and Law Student Ministries

 Funding and Compensation: Deputation with a goal of $30,000 annually to be raised by Employee; up to $20,000 part-time salary, which will be provided by CLS the first year of employment; As this is a part-time position, health benefits and dental insurance are not included.

 Proposed Job Description and Duties: CLS is seeking experienced attorneys who are called to support and promote CLS ministries in a metropolitan or high concentration areas of lawyers and law students.
-We are actively looking for someone in the NYC metropolitan region, Washington, D.C. metropolitan region, the Southern California region (and possibly someone in Texas or Florida).
+We are actively looking for someone in the Washington, D.C. metropolitan region, the Southern California region (and possibly someone in Texas or Florida).